ozimmortal/commits/README.md

  -- Burn that excel spread sheet  Thu Jan  9 11:00:22 2025

  -- So many of us need so much less than we have especially when so many of us are in need  Thu Jan  9 12:00:36 2025

+ -- I'd like to meet with Tim Cook.
+I got some ideas  Thu Jan  9 13:00:24 2025